 The third theme park at Walt Disney World in Florida is also one of the most exciting.
-With many changes over the past few years, Disney’s Hollywood Studios features themed rides, thrill rides, and fun live shows – with things to do for the entire family.
-Here’s our ultimate guide to Disney Hollywood Studios Rides and Attractions.
+With many changes over the past few years, Disney's Hollywood Studios features themed rides, thrill rides, and fun live shows, with activities for the entire family.
+Here's our ultimate guide to Disney Hollywood Studios Rides and Attractions.

 I am a former member of the Disney Parks Moms Panel and have been on some complimentary press trips at Walt Disney World, but all opinions are my own.
 This post contains affiliate links.
 A purchase through one of these links may result in a commission paid to us at no additional cost to you.